 In the development of this Plan, the City of Miami Gardens consulted with public and assisted housing providers, as well as private and governmental health, mental health and social service agencies.
 The first step in the consultation process was the identification of stakeholders and citizens that would participate in the citizen participation/consultation process.
-Once the agencies and organizations were identified, they received invitations to stakeholder meetings and citizen participation meetings, and were asked to complete the online survey.
+Once the agencies and organizations were identified, they received invitations to stakeholder meetings and citizen participation meetings.
 In addition to these direct invitations, a notice was placed in the Miami Herald and on the City's website.
-The meetings were also published on the City's Event Calendar, the Mayor and City Commission were notified, departments within the City were notified, and informational flyers requesting responses to the online survey were distributed at City Hall.
+The meetings were also published on the City's Event Calendar, the Mayor and City Council were notified, and departments within the City were notified.
 By using these methods to seek public comment and participation, the City was able to reach out to: